 Q Can I apply my stickers onto walls?

-A Yes, as long as the surface area is not too bumpy; the smoother a surface, the better the grip.
-Vinyl is actually designed for smooth surfaces.
+A Yes, as long as the surface area is not too bumpy.
+Vinyl is designed for smooth surfaces.
+The smoother the surface, the better the grip.

 Q Can vinyl be removed after use?